The Screenwriter's Success Newsletter, December 14 2013

-Three Things That Can Keep You From Winning: is this week's article from screenwriting contest judge and author of "39 Ways to Win a Screenwriting Contest & The Nine Mistakes New Writers Make" – Sean Hinchey.
+Rethink Your Title: is this week's article from screenwriting contest judge and author of "39 Ways to Win a Screenwriting Contest & The Nine Mistakes New Writers Make" – Sean Hinchey.
 The title of his column is "Insights and Screenwriting Wisdom from a Veteran Screenwriting Contest Judge".

 That's it for this issue, but we are dedicated to making this newsletter THE resource for aspiring screenwriters.